scoutred/docs/content/parcels/_index.md

         "bathrooms": 2
     },
-   "lotSizeSF" : 1231,   // the lot size in square feet "lotSizeAcre": 0.028, // the lot size in acre "geomArea": 1231.0,   // area of the geometry in square feet (deprecated, use lotSizeSF) "communityPlan": {...communityPlan resource...}, "zoning": [...zoning resources...],
+   "lotSizeSF" : 1231,   // the lot size in square feet "lotSizeAcres": 0.028, // the lot size in acres "geomArea": 1231.0,   // area of the geometry in square feet (deprecated, use lotSizeSF) "communityPlan": {...communityPlan resource...}, "zoning": [...zoning resources...],